Por favor, entre para curtir nosso conteúdo.

 The Torah portion of Beha’alotcha means ‘to elevate’.
 In this portion, there are two inverted Aramaic letters – nun – written on the parchment.
 Nun stands for nefila, or ‘spiritual falling’; therefore, the letter nun represents the entire power of the Adversary.
 The nuns in Beha’alotcha face away to represent the opposite of falling, and thereby offer us the ability to tap into a constant state of certainty and elevation instead.
 The letter nun has a purpose in our lives because it provides us with the test of falling, so that we can overcome.
 The falling and suffering we experience this week gives us the opportunity to transform that negativity into elevation.

 One of the indicators that we are falling is when we start to focus on what’s wrong.
 My teacher, Rav Berg, once asked the question, “Why is it so easy to see what’s wrong?”
-After a long pause, he continued, “The answer lies within the teachings of The Kabbalah Centre.”
+After a long pause, he continued, “The answer lies within the kabbalistic teachings .”

-We learn in The Kabbalah Centre that our soul came to this world to become the cause of its own fulfillment by earning the Light.
+Through Kabbalah we learn that our soul came to this world to become the cause of its own fulfillment by earning the Light.
 So, if seeing the good and focusing on what’s right represents an elevated level, then we certainly need to earn it.

 I later realized that even the answer Rav Berg gave, which was pretty general, allowed me to make that effort and earn the specific answer on my own!